 Resolution on the main camera is excellent, with a 1920 x 1080 resolution.
 The Ohmni Telepresence bot is also easy to charge, and it can be directe back to its charging dock by hitting a simple button.
 The Ohmni telepresence bot is also able to drive across wires or cables without getting them trapped in the wheels.

-Ohmni telepresence robots are safe and secure, using a server to handle calls.
+Ohmni robots are safe and secure, using a server to handle calls.
 During the call, any data transmitted is encrypted, and no information will ever be stored.

-In comparison to other telepresence robots, the Ohmni telepresence robot is designed to be multipurpose, just as usable in the home as in a business environment.
+In comparison to other telepresence options, the Ohmni telepresence robot is designed to be multipurpose, just as usable in the home as in a business environment.
 Most other telepresence robots are designed for business use and can’t navigate home environments very well.

 Moreover, while most telepresence robots are not equipped to include VR components for their operators yet, the Ohmni robot has implemented inverse kinematics into its development kit.

-Telepresence robots are useful devices that allow people to communicate and explore remote areas from any location with internet access.
+Robot telepresence allows people to communicate and explore remote areas from any location with internet access.
 Telepresence robots have many benefits and applications like allowing doctors to check up on patients in hospitals, assisting teachers in schools, letting people check in on their homes when abroad, and allowing museums to let remote experts lead tours.